srinidhinandakumar/PEPr_Project_Code/README.md

 ### Steps to run the project

+Step 0: Create twitter applications on https://developer.twitter.com/content/developer-twitter/en.html and Fill in the tokens and secrets from the app - in the twitter_scraper.py file

 Step 1: Create conda environment or any virtual environment of your choice:

 `conda create -n twitter-scraper python=3.6`